Cameras have been a part of my life from the moment I first blinked my eyes – though the truth is ... at first I didn’t pay much attention to them!

 Well, that was it!

-42 years later, my collection at the national library that we treasure has grown to 65 thousand images, taken in every state.
+44 years later, my collection at the national library that we treasure has grown to 85,000 - and is expected to reach 100,000 this year.
 They’re yours to study, use as you please, and enjoy.

 This is important work, I think – capturing our moment in time, just as Frances and Dorothea Lange and others did in theirs.